Lower back pain, sometimes called lumbago, is not a specific disease diagnosis. It’s a symptom of several different types of medical problems.

 - X-rays of the spine to show alignment of your bones and check for breaks

-- computed tomography (CT) scan or magnetic resonance imaging (MRI) to assess your disks, muscles, ligaments, nerves, and blood vessels
+- CT scan or MRI scan to assess your discs, muscles, ligaments, nerves, and blood vessels

 - bone scan to look for abnormalities in the bone tissue